IX. Coaming and Jigs

 Dad?

-Then you glue everything together over several days with more clamps and jigs.
-And once it's dry and you've shaped and sanded it all down, you place the entire U-shaped arc into a cylinder with a irregular and variable pivot and hope the whole thing fits.
+And once it's dry and you've shaped and sanded it all down, you place the entire U-shaped arc into a cylinder with a variable and irregular pivot and hope the whole thing fits.

 And it did.
 Perfectly.
 Cause we’re really good.